-Here is a list of sports in which the competitors ride on the back of a horse, are pulled along by a hose, or have the involvement of horses in some way.
+Here is a list of sports in which the competitors ride on the back of a horse, are pulled along by a horse, or have the involvement of horses in some way.

 Team Sports On Horseback

-- Arena Polo — a minified version of polo which is played on horseback on a field much smaller in size and enclosed by walls on all sides.
+- Arena Polo — a minified version of polo that is played on horseback on a field much smaller in size and enclosed by walls on all sides.

 - Beach Polo — polo on horseback though played on a sand field with sideboards so the ball is always in play.